Su-sid/30-Days-Of-JavaScript/19_Day_Closures/19_day_closures.md

 3
 ```

-Let us more example of inner functions
+Let us see more example of inner functions

 ```js
 function outerFunction() {